GSCC Member Organization

 Portland, OR 97205

-Cappella Romana celebrates its 25th Anniversary Season in 2016-17.
+Cappella Romana presents its 26th annual season in 2017-18.
 Cappella Romana is a professional vocal ensemble that performs early and contemporary sacred classical music in the Christian traditions of East and West.
 The ensemble is known especially for its presentations and recordings of medieval Byzantine chant (the Eastern sibling of Gregorian chant), Greek and Russian Orthodox choral works, and other sacred music that expresses the historic traditions of a unified Christian inheritance.